Introduction

 Average CTR (Click-Through Rate)

-The percentage of searchers who click your link after seeing it.
+The percentage of searchers who click the link after seeing it.

 CTR Benchmarks for Mental Health: